 With their stocky build and drive to fight, these breeds are commonly seen in dog fights these days.
 They are also smart dogs that are easy to train and like to please their owner, which makes them even more perfect for this practice.

-German Shepherd dogs make the list of fighting dog breeds because they are used in some fighting rings to this day, mostly due to their ability to be eaisly trained to attack.
+German Shepherd dogs make the list of fighting dog breeds because they are used in some fighting rings to this day, mostly due to their ability to be easily trained to attack.
+They are not the strongest or sturdiest canine among fighting dogs, nor do they have an extremely strong dog bite, but their intellect is what makes them popular.

 The German Shepherd has a natural attack instinct coupled with their aggressive nature and loyalty that can be honed even more when brought up from a puppy.
-They are the smartest dog breed to this day, but they don't match up in strength to some other dogs.
+They are one of the smartest dog breeds to this day, but they don't match up in strength to most other fighting dog breeds here.

 Strangely enough, the Akita makes the list of fighting dog breeds, mostly due to their high prey drive and very aggressive nature.
 This breed never was bred to fight, but in modern times (especially in the UK) they have been used in pits against other dogs of the same strength and ferocity.